RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/5-Developer Manual/Setup/Azure/setting-up-an-azure-tenant.md

 ![Create Tenant Step 19](<Create Tenant Step 19.png>)

-4. Go to admin.microsoft.com -&gt; billing -&gt; billing account
+4. Go to admin.microsoft.com -> billing -> billing account

 5. Make sure to fix the information in there and add a tax id if needed